 Pursuant to the conflicts management policy of the Manager, certain conflicts of interest do not require the approval of the Manager's independent directors, provided they are addressed in accordance with pre-approved parameters.
 The Manager is required to seek the prior approval of its independent directors for certain transactions, including, among others, for the following matters/activities: (i) subject to certain exceptions, material acquisitions by perpetual affiliates from, and dispositions by perpetual affiliates to, the Corporation; (ii) material acquisitions whereby a perpetual affiliate and the Corporation are purchasing different assets as part of a single transaction; (iii) the dissolution of a perpetual affiliate; (v) any material amendment to the Relationship Agreement, the Master Services Agreements, the Affiliate Relationship Agreements or other material contracts involving the Corporation; and (vi) any other material transaction involving us and the Corporation.
 The Manager's independent directors may delegate oversight and decision making in respect of these matters to a committee of such directors.
-In addition, pursuant to the conflicts management policy, the Manager's independent directors may grant prior approvals for certain type of transactions and/or activities, in the form of general guidelines, policies or procedures that must be followed in connection with such transaction or matter permitted thereby, provided such transactions or matters are conducted in accordance with pre-approved guidelines, policies or parameters.
+In addition, pursuant to the conflicts management policy, the Manager's independent directors may general guidelines, policies or procedures that must be followed in connection with such transactions and/or matters, and in which case no further special approval is required in accordance with pre-approved guidelines, policies or parameters are conducted in accordance with pre-approved guidelines, policies or parameters.